StevenH237/Synchrony-ModDocs/PowerSettings/tutorial/GettingStarted-1.md

 ![Cases are better named](img/hello7.png)

+*(Note that if you use all-caps, which is enabled by default, this menu won't override that.)*

 # Setting settings
 When defining settings, there are a good number of things you can put between the braces.
 They're documented more thoroughly on [VortexBuffer's site](https://vortexbuffer.com/synchrony/docs/modules/necro.config.Settings/#class-SettingsArgs), but a quick gist is:
 * `id`: This should be a string with only alphanumeric characters and dots, and *must* be unique for all settings within a mod.
 The dots will come into play when we get into groups a little later.
 You shouldn't skip this.
 There are some circumstances in which you can skip this but it's generally bad practice to do so.